Division of labour: Karl Marx

-Marx argued that increasing the specialisation may also lead to workers with poorer overall skills and a lack of enthusiasm for their work.
-He described the process as alienation: workers become more and more specialised and work becomes repetitive, eventually leading to complete alienation from the process of production.
+Marx argued that increasing specialisation may also lead to workers with poorer overall skills and reduced enthusiasm for their work.
+He described the process as alienation: workers become increasingly specialised, and work becomes repetitive, eventually leading to complete alienation from the process of production.
 The worker then becomes "depressed spiritually and physically to the condition of a machine."

 Additionally, Marx argued that the division of labour creates less-skilled workers.
-As the work becomes more specialised, less training is needed for each specific job, and the workforce, overall, is less skilled than if one worker did one job entirely.
+As work becomes more specialised, less training is needed for each specific job, and the workforce overall is less skilled than it would be if one worker did one job entirely.

 Among Marx's theoretical contributions is his sharp distinction between the economic and the social division of labour.
 That is, some forms of labour co-operation are purely due to "technical necessity", but others are a result of a "social control" function related to a class and status hierarchy.
 If these two divisions are conflated, it might appear as though the existing division of labour is technically inevitable and immutable, rather than (in good part) socially constructed and influenced by power relationships.
 He also argues that in a communist society, the division of labour is transcended, meaning that balanced human development occurs where people fully express their nature in the variety of creative work that they do.

 Henry David Thoreau and Ralph Waldo Emerson

 Henry David Thoreau criticised the division of labour in Walden (1854), on the basis that it removes people from a sense of connectedness with society and with the world at large, including nature.
-He claimed that the average man in a civilised society is less wealthy, in practice, than one in a "savage" society.
+He claimed that the average man in a civilised society is, in practice, less wealthy than one in a "savage" society.
 The answer he gave was that self-sufficiency was enough to cover one's basic needs.

-Thoreau's friend and mentor, Ralph Waldo Emerson, criticised the division of labour in his "The American Scholar" speech: a widely informed, holistic citizenry is vital for the spiritual and physical health of the country.
+Thoreau's friend and mentor, Ralph Waldo Emerson, criticised the division of labour in his "The American Scholar" speech: a well-informed, holistic citizenry is vital to the spiritual and physical health of the country.